forever-and-a-day/forever-and-a-day/README.md

 - 👋 Hi, I’m @forever-and-a-day
 - 👀 I’m interested in learning to code in general.
 Started on JS (not very good imao) thinking of trying out python...
 - 🌱 I’m currently learning python on/off
-- 💞️ I’m looking to collaborate on noting atm.
+- 💞️ I’m looking to collaborate on nothing atm.
 - 📫 How to reach me: forever-and-a-day#3000 on discord

 <!---